 For distance students

-As a distance student you are entitled to the same service and access to the same resources as other SLU students.
-You are also entitled to some extra service.
+As a distance student you are entitled to the same services and resources as other SLU students.
+You are also entitled to some additional services.

 Let us know that you are a distance student

-To benefit from the extra service, i.e. home delivery and longer loan periods, you must contact the library to be registered as a distance student.
+To benefit from the additonal services, i.e. home delivery and longer loan periods, you must contact the library to be registered as a distance student.

 Off-campus access to online resources